There are no atheists in foxholes: Usage

-While primarily used to comment on the experiences of combat soldiers, the aphorism has been adapted to other perilous situations, as in "There are no atheists in probate court".
 Although the adage occasionally means that all soldiers in combat are "converted" under fire, it is most often used to express the belief of the speaker that all people seek a divine power when they are facing an extreme threat.
-The quote is also referenced when discussing the opposite effect — that warfare causes some soldiers to question their existing belief in God due to the death and violence around them.
+The quote is also referenced when discussing the opposite effect—that warfare causes some soldiers to question their existing belief in God due to the death and violence around them.

 The quote has also been used in non-military contexts.
-In September 2008, in the depths of the 2008 financial crisis, both Ben Bernanke and Paul Krugman popularized a version of the quote in reference to financial crises.
+In September 2008, during the 2008 financial crisis, both Ben Bernanke and Paul Krugman popularized a version of the quote in reference to financial crises.
 They paraphrased Harvard professor Jeffrey Frankel, who originally wrote in the Cato Journal a year earlier, "They say 'there are no atheists in foxholes.'
 Perhaps, then, there are also no libertarians in crises."
 The sentence is also quoted in the Gustav Hasford's novel The Short-Timers.
 The quote has been used by but commonly misattributed to economist Paul Krugman.

 Criticism

 Several atheist organizations object to the phrase.
-The Military Association of Atheists & Freethinkers has adopted the catch-phrase "Atheists in Foxholes" to criticise the aphorism.
+The Military Association of Atheists & Freethinkers has adopted the catchphrase "Atheists in Foxholes" to criticize the aphorism.
 Author James K. Morrow said: "That maxim, 'There are no atheists in foxholes,' it's not an argument against atheism — it's an argument against foxholes."
-In 2015, describing the phrase as a "tired, old, untrue cliché", the Freedom From Religion Foundation erected a monument to "Atheists in Foxholes", commemorating American atheist, agnostic, freethinking and skeptical US armed services veterans.
+In 2015, describing the phrase as a "tired, old, untrue cliché", the Freedom from Religion Foundation erected a monument to "Atheists in Foxholes", commemorating American atheist, agnostic, freethinking and skeptical U.S. armed services veterans.